mrjohnc/Map-of-the-open-movement/README.md

 ## Take part

 ### Let people know about the project
-- 1 minute: Promote the project on Twitter
+- 1 minute: Promote the project on Twitter (link coming soon)

 ### Add individual subjects to the map
 - **2 minutes**: [Add a subject to our Google form](https://goo.gl/forms/2otr42KLxQH9tZJg1) (we will add the data to Wikidata later).